ArekMamala/Theory-of-algorithms/overview.md

 + D => 76543210

-Message prcessing <b>step four</b> 16-word blocks are used for four functions that are defined such that each of the functions takes in an input  of three 32-bit words and produces a 32 bit word as an output.
+Message processing <b>step four</b> 16-word blocks are used for four functions that are defined such that each of the functions takes in an input  of three 32-bit words and produces a 32 bit word as an output.
 + F(x, y, z) (((x) & (y)) | ((~x) & (z))
 + G(x, y, z) (((x) & (z)) | ((y) & (~z)))
 + H(x, y, z) ((x) ^ (y) ^ (z))